Updated: Preparing Retirees for the TCJA Sunset

 - Capital Gains Considerations Before the TCJA Expiration

-- Required Minimum Distributions: Planning Ahead for Higher Tax Rates
+- Required Minimum Distributions: Planning for Higher Tax Rates

 - Seeking Professional Guidance to Navigate Changing Tax Laws